 - And post-vaccine complications.

-Fortunately, all of these conditions can be identified by a veterinary exam or DNA test.
+Fortunately, all of these conditions can be found by a veterinary exam or DNA test.

-Which means breeders can screen their sires and dams ahead of mating, and only breed from health individuals.
+So, breeders can screen their sires and dams ahead of mating, and only breed from healthy dogs.

 Asking for proof of these tests is just one important part of finding a well raised puppy.